 We’ve all been there.
 We vow to change our lives for the better.
 We set ourselves targets and list priorities and we’re super-motivated.
 It seems easy at first when our outlook is positive and we can see the results.
-Then things get more difficult, we have some set-backs and the initial burst of energy and motivation runs out leaving us a little disappointed and frustrated.
-It’s during this process that we need to hone our methods and distill them into five simple daily habits; a sustainable programme that we can achieve even when tired or lacking in energy.
-These daily habits are for the long-term and, once entrenched in your routine, will actually change your life for the better.
+Then things get more difficult, we have some setbacks and the initial burst of energy and motivation runs out leaving us a little disappointed and frustrated.
+It’s during this process that we need to hone our methods and distill them into five simple daily habits; a sustainable program that we can achieve even when tired or lacking in energy.
+These daily habits are for the long term and, once entrenched in your routine, will actually change your life for the better.
 Allowing you to achieve way more than before and feel good doing it.

 1/ Focus on the process, not the outcome